softwarespot/PHP-Snippets/README.md

 # PHP-Snippets
-A collection of PHP Snippets and Examples
+A collection of PHP Snippets and Examples, including a utils library.